Nutrition Tips for Lichen Planus

 Categories: Skin Care

-Lichen planus is a fairly common skin disorder, with over 3 million people in the United States being affected by it.
-While usually not considered serious, there is currently no cure.
-Managing lichen planus can be an uncomfortable and prolonged experience for many people.
-With prescription drugs often expensive and in some cases damaging, we unravel the condition and look at nutritional choices you can make today to empower your body to heal itself.
+Lichen planus (a form of lichen planopilaris) is a fairly common skin disorder, with over 3 million people in the United States being affected by it.
+While doctors usually do not consider it to be serious, there is currently no cure.
+Managing lichen planus can be a painful and prolonged experience for many people.
+With prescription drugs often expensive and in some cases damaging side effects, we unravel the condition and look at the best nutritional choices you can make today to empower your body to heal itself.

 What is Lichen Planus?

 Lichen planus manifests itself as a skin rash that is likely caused by a reaction from the immune system.
-Although the exact reason for this reaction is unknown, lichen planus is thought to arise from an autoimmune disorder—where the body attacks healthy tissue by mistake.
+Although the exact reason for this reaction is unknown to doctors, lichen planus is thought to arise from an autoimmune disorder—where the body attacks healthy tissue by mistake.

 Lichen planus can affect anyone; however, women are twice as likely to develop the oral variety.
 When it comes to developing the skin form of the disease, on the other hand, both men and women are at equal risk.
 The disorder is most commonly found in middle-aged people.